GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.
 >
-> ~ *Danny Hillis*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts